KindleModding/kindlemodding.github.io/content/jailbreaking/jailbreak-faq.md

 [Read and follow this guide](https://kindlemodding.org/firmware-and-flashing/downloading-updates.html).

-Find your exact model, find the download link and re-type the numbers to get the firmware version you want.
+Find your exact model, find the download link, and re-type the numbers to get the firmware version you want.

 ### How do I use Scriptlets (.sh)?

-As explained in the [Scriptlets section](https://kindlemodding.org/kindle-dev/scriptlets.html#siptlets), copy the scriptlet file into the documents folder (`/documents`).
+As explained in the [Scriptlets section](https://kindlemodding.org/kindle-dev/scriptlets.html), copy the scriptlet file into the documents folder (`/documents`).
 Once you're in the library view mode on Kindle, simply click on it.

 ### How can I check that the automatic updates have been disabled after using `renametobin`?